CNS and Spectrum, Civil Aviation Authority, Aviation House, Beehive Ring Road, Crawley, West Sussex, RH6 0YR

 Note: Whilst civil aircraft will broadcast their Altitude above sea level based on QNH, military aircraft in the UKLFS will be operating on Radar Altimeter heights and broadcasting their height Above Ground Level.
 Civil operators should consider their actual height above ground when assessing any potential conflict with military traffic.

-An emergency communications and aid service is continuously available on 121.500 MHz from the Distress and Diversion (D & D) section located at RAF (U) Swanwick.
+An emergency communications and aid service is continuously available on 121.500 from the Distress and Diversion (D & D) section located at RAF (U) Swanwick.

 Operational control is exercised from RAF (U) Swanwick D & D, callsign 'LONDON CENTRE'.
 The service provides coverage over the greater part of the United Kingdom above 3000 FT.
-In addition, the stations and units listed at GEN 3.6 have the capability of providing an emergency service on 121.500 MHz.
+In addition, the stations and units listed at GEN 3.6 have the capability of providing an emergency service on 121.500.
 (For further details see GEN 3.6, paragraph 6.5).

-Pilots of aircraft in emergency and using 121.500 MHz should broadcast the initial 'MAYDAY' or 'PAN PAN' call.
+Pilots of aircraft in emergency and using 121.500 should broadcast the initial 'MAYDAY' or 'PAN PAN' call.
 The Air Traffic Controller at Swanwick will answer the call and initiate appropriate action.
 (For use of SSR in emergency see ENR 1.6).

 If the emergency is ended the pilot should inform the controlling authority of the fact and state his intentions before leaving the frequency.
 This will ensure that any action to alert diversion aerodromes or other assistance will be cancelled.